Martin4dbest/DC-DTRACKER/README.md

         # Handle birthday input with optional year
         birthday_str = request.form.get('birthday')  # e.g., '10-10' or '2024-10-10'
-        # Convert the birthday string to a date object if provided
         birthday = None
         if birthday_str:
             try: